j2labs/quickness/README.md

 Your prompt will change to something colorful with a newline before the command entry point. `ls` is colorful too, along with other aliases.

+## New Amazon ec2 Box (requires boto)

+Copy ec2_sample.py to ec2_private.py and update with your own preferences (files named *_private.py are ignored by git)

+    # this command will return the instance id and public dns
+    ./qserver.py

+Give it a few extra minutes to bootstrap the environment.

+    ssh -i </path/to/amazonkey> ubuntu@<public.dns>

+If you login and don't see the quickness ascii art your environment is not ready, exit and wait a minute.

 ## Using Vagrant

 Create a vagrant instance like this.